tototomate123/tuwunel/docs/maintenance.md

 the RocksDB section in the [example config](configuration/examples.md).

-btrfs users have reported that database compression does not need to be disabled on conduwuit as the filesystem already does not attempt to compress.
+btrfs users have reported that database compression does not need to be disabled on Tuwunel as the filesystem already does not attempt to compress.
 This can be validated by using `filefrag -v` on a `.SST` file in your database, and ensure the `physical_offset` matches (no filesystem compression).
 It is very important to ensure no additional filesystem compression takes place as this can render